Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Long-term safety data for DSIP remains limited due to its research status and relatively recent availability through compounding pharmacies.
 Current clinical experience suggests good safety profiles for continuous use up to 6-12 months, but longer-term studies are needed.
 Most physicians recommend periodic treatment breaks or dose adjustments to assess ongoing need and prevent potential tolerance development.

 DSIP's higher cost reflects several factors: specialized peptide synthesis requirements, individual compounding for each prescription, refrigerated storage and shipping needs, and limited manufacturing scale compared to mass-produced melatonin supplements.
-Additionally, DSIP requires physician oversight and prescription management, adding clinical supervision costs that melatonin supplements do not require.
+DSIP requires physician oversight and prescription management, adding clinical supervision costs that melatonin supplements don't require.

-For patients seeking advanced sleep optimization with physician supervision, FormBlends offers comprehensive comparison guides and patient reviews to help inform treatment decisions based on individual needs and clinical presentations.
+For patients seeking advanced sleep improvement with physician supervision, FormBlends offers thorough comparison guides and patient reviews to help inform treatment decisions based on individual needs and clinical presentations.

 1. Ferracioli-Oda, E., Qawasmi, A., & Bloch, M. H. (2013).
 Meta-analysis: melatonin for the treatment of primary sleep disorders.
 Sleep Medicine Reviews, 17(4), 313-321.